 Our volunteer medical experts teach local doctors, nurses, psychologists, pharmacists, community health workers, and other health professionals at their local hospitals, online, and abroad to diagnose and treat pediatric cancers and to train future specialists.

 COMPREHENSIVE FAMILY SUPPORT SYSTEMS

 Through partnerships with local non-governmental organizations, we provide nutrition, transportation, education, skill building, and psychosocial supports to patients and their families.

 We work with local hospitals to ensure there are separate units dedicated to the treatment of pediatric cancer, facilitate low-cost procurement of supplies and medications, and introduce data collection and management processes.

 Pediatric Hematology-Oncology Fellowship

-Our two-year fellowship program engages renowned specialists to provide onsite training to local pediatricians in pediatric hematology-oncology and palliative care and includes a six-month intensive rotation at a high-functioning cancer institution abroad.
+Our two-year fellowship program engages renowned specialists to provide remote and onsite training to local pediatricians in pediatric hematology-oncology and palliative care and includes a six-month intensive rotation at a high-functioning cancer institution abroad.